-Do not preach, but guide and praise, tell them stories, and reveal your own process.
+Do not preach, but guide and praise, share your admiration of people who persisted, tell them your favorite stories, and reveal your own process.
 This interplay of failure, patience, attention, persistence, acceptance, and healing can be most easily clarified by hearing the story of another.

-The Secret: Wilma Rudolph
+American: Wilma Rudolph's Secret